mohd25mip10128/digital-literacy-project/README.md

 - Wrote two professional emails:
   - Requesting assignment extension
   - Applying for internship
-- Created a social media Do’s and Don’ts checklist
+- Created a **Social Media Do’s and Don’ts Checklist**

 ---

 ### 🔐 Task 5 – Cybercrime Awareness (Ransomware Case Study)
 This task focuses on **Ransomware**, a type of cyber attack where attackers lock or encrypt data and demand money to restore access.

-It includes:
+#### 📄 Contents Included:
+- Case Study (`casestudy.md`)
+- Prevention Checklist (`prevention-checklist.md`)

+#### 🔍 Topics Covered:
-- Explanation of ransomware
+- What ransomware is
 - How attacks happen
 - Target victims
-- Impact of attacks
-- Prevention tips
+- Consequences (data loss, financial damage)
+- **Prevention strategies for students**

 ---

-## 🛡️ Cyber Safety Tips
+## 🛡️ Cyber Safety & Prevention Checklist
+Key safety practices included in the project:
-- Use strong passwords
+- Use strong and unique passwords
-- Avoid clicking unknown links
+- Avoid suspicious links and attachments
-- Do not share OTPs or personal data
+- Do not share OTPs or sensitive information
-- Keep software updated
+- Keep devices and software updated
-- Use secure payment methods
+- Use secure payment methods (UPI safety)
+- Enable two-factor authentication

-Report cybercrime:
+📢 Report cybercrime:
 - 🌐 https://cybercrime.gov.in
 - 📞 Helpline: 1930